Shwepyitha Township: Geography

 Incorporated into the city of Yangon in 1986, Shwepyitha is now developing and has basic municipal services.
 Improvements include tidy and broad main roads and many streets form a grid.
 Hlaing River separates Shwepyitha and Hlaingtharyar.
-Shwepyitha Bridge was built in 1996 and now it is a useful bridge in Yangon and is also the start of the Yangon-Pathein-Chaungthar Highway.
-Htan Chauk Pin Junction is regarded as the centre of Shwepyitha and many well known places are there.
-Shwepyitha Advanced Theatre (3D) was opened in March 2017.
-There are many gyms and shops around its centre.

-At night, the street-market of Htan Chauk Pin offers dining.
-Ruby Market is the most famous market.
-Bogyoke Aungsan Road, Bayint Naung Road, No. 4 Highway, etc. are the most popular roads in the town.
+Shwepyitha Bridge was built in 1996, and now it is a useful bridge in Yangon and is also the start of the Yangon-Pathein-Chaungthar Highway.
+Htan Chauk Pin Junction is regarded as the centre of Shwepyitha and many well-known places are there.
+Bogyoke Aungsan Road, Bayint Naung Road, and No. 4 Highway are the most popular roads in the town.
 The Yangon Circular Railway passes through the township.
 Its railway station is also at the Yangon-Pyay-Mandalay Railway.

 Economy

-The township has the Shwepyitha Industrial Zone, Yangon's first industrial park first developed in 1990.
+The township has the Shwepyitha Industrial Zone, Yangon's first industrial park, first developed in 1990.
 The Industrial Zone was expanded in 1999 to Zone 2 and Zone 3.
 As of 2001, all 306.9 acres of Zone 1 was sold and developed.
-Zone 2 remained at 35% developed while Zone 3's 194 acres were also all sold out.
+Zone 2 remained at 35% developed, while Zone 3's 194 acres were also all sold out.
 In 2022, the Shwepyitha Industrial Zone 1 employed about 50,000 workers at 200 factories.
 By then it was only one of 29 total indsturial zones in the Yangon metropolitan area.

 Education

-The township has 50 primary schools, 20 middle schools and 7 high schools.
+The township has 50 primary schools, 20 middle schools, and 7 high schools.